TheMuuj/TheMuuj.github.io/_posts/2020-08-29-csharp-awaiting-multiple-tasks.md

 ).ConfigureAwait(false);
 ```

 The only difference is the lack of `AllTasks.When`.
+I *do* prefer the simpler syntax and would consider referencing this package.
+However I'm perfectly happy with my solution, too.

 There was [a proposal to officially add this functionality to .Net](https://github.com/dotnet/runtime/issues/20166), but it appears to have been closed.